Information-theoretic bounds on quantum advantage in machine learning: Exponential separation for predicting expectation values of Pauli operators

 \subsection{Task description}

 The learning task is to train an ML model that allows accurate prediction of

 where $\rho$ is an unknown $n$-qubit state, $X, Y, Z$ are the single-qubit Pauli operators, and $P_x$ is the tensor product of Pauli operators given by $x$.
-This easily fits into the framework described in the main text.
+This task does fit into the framework described in the main text.
 Every unknown quantum state $\rho$ defines an unknown quantum channel $\cE_\rho$.
 The unknown quantum channel $\cE_\rho$ takes a classical input $x \in \{I, X, Y, Z\}^n$, prepares the unknown quantum state $\rho$, and rotates the quantum state $\rho$ according to the input $x$ such that a Pauli-Z measurement on the first qubit is equivalent to measuring $P_x$ on $\rho$.
 More precisely, we define

 where $\ket{x}$ is an encoding of the classical input $x$ (e.g., as a $2n$-qubit computational basis state), $C_x$ is a Clifford unitary that satisfies